Lua0000/Learning_C_language/README.md

 * 📂 Capítulo 7 — ✅ Concluído
 * 📂 Capítulo 8 — ✅ Concluído
 * 📂 Ponteiros  — ✅ Concluído
-* 📂 Struct     — ✅ Concluído
+* 📂 Structfile — ✅ Concluído
 * 📂 I/O files  — ✅ Concluído